denisraison/denisraison/README.md

 ## 🙋‍♂️ Some stuff about me

-Working full-time **full stack engineer** currently working mainly with Python and JavaScript on web apps running on microservices on the cloud.
+I’m a full-time **Full Stack Engineer** specializing in Python and JavaScript.
+My current focus is on building web applications running on microservices in the cloud.

-Started scripting on lua for games when I was a kid without even know what that was.
-After that discovered that I like it very much and was good at it so did some courses and here I am 🤓.
+My journey into programming began with scripting in Lua for games as a kid.
+I quickly realized my passion and knack for coding, which led me to pursue courses and dive deeper into the field.

-Love creating and assembling things together to solve real world problems.
+I thrive on creating and assembling solutions to tackle real-world problems.

 Over and out. 🖖